mweigel/token-cache-plugin/README.md

       # API version to use when encoding and decoding the ExecCredentials
       # resource.
 Required.
-      #
-      # The API version returned by the plugin MUST match the version encoded.
       apiVersion: "client.authentication.k8s.io/v1alpha1"

-      # Environment variables to set when executing the plugin.
-Optional.
       env:
         # URL of service responsible for issuing bearer tokens.
 Required.
       - name: TOKEN_SERVER_URL